SermonPress-AI/n8n-social-media-posting-automation/README.md

 ## 🔒 Security Notes

 * Never commit API keys, tokens, or passwords.
-* Keep `.env` files and local configuration out of version control.
 * Use n8n’s built-in credentials manager for sensitive information.

+### Environment-specific exclusions

+The repository's `.gitignore` prevents committing local files that should remain private, including:

+* `.env` – environment variables
+* `credentials.json` – service credentials
+* `node_modules/` – installed dependencies

+Add any other files specific to your setup to `.gitignore` to keep them out of version control.

 ---